The function mag calculates the mean absolute glucose or MAG.

 DataFrame object with column names "id", "time", and "gl".

 Integer giving the desired interval in minutes over which to calculate the change in glucose.
-Default is 60 to have hourly (60 minutes) intervals.
+Default is the CGM meter's frequency (dt0) to measure change in every reading.

 The time frequency for interpolation in minutes, the default will match the CGM meter's frequency (e.g. 5 min for Dexcom).